Diabetes Prevention

 Be Active

 Being active can lower your risk of Type 2 Diabetes.
-Walking 30 minutes a day has been proven to lower your risk of type 2 diabetes.
+Walking 30 minutes a day has been proven to lower your risk of type 2 diabetes, according to the American Diabetes Association.
 Here are a few steps to help you become a little more active throughout your day:

 - Park farther away from the door.